Frequently Asked Questions

 Sure, email email@example.com and we will put you in touch with one of our local Botball® experts.

-Yes, we start off our season with a two-day professional development workshop where participants learn the basics, build two working robots and explore Botball® manuals and activities, online curriculum
+Yes, we start off our season with a two-day professional development workshop where participants learn the basics.
+Before leaving you will build two working robots, explore Botball® manuals, engage in exciting activities, and review online curriculum

 You simply need the desire to work with students and facilitate their learning.
 You do not have to be an engineer or computer programmer.